David Card: Academic work

 In the early 1990s, Card received much attention for his finding, together with his then Princeton University colleague Alan B. Krueger that, contrary to widely accepted beliefs among economists, the minimum wage increase in New Jersey did not result in job reduction of fast food companies in that state.
 While the methodology (see difference in differences) and its claim have been disputed (see minimum wage for discussion), later studies of minimum wage increases have tended to confirm Card and Krueger's findings, and many economists, including Joseph Stiglitz and Paul Krugman, accept these findings.

 David Card has also made contributions to research on immigration, education, job training and inequality.
 Much of Card's work centers on a comparison between the United States and Canada in various situations.
 On immigration, Card's research has shown that the economic impact of new immigrants is minimal.
 Card has done several case studies on the rapid assimilation of immigrant groups, finding that they have little or no impact on wages.
 For example, Card studied the economic impacts of the Mariel boatlift, and compared the economic effects in Miami to those in Atlanta, Houston, Los Angeles and Tampa, which receive fewer Cuban immigrants.
 Card found that despite the drastic increase in low-skilled labor in Miami by 7%, wages for the low-skilled workers were not significantly affected.
 Furthermore, he found that overall unemployment rates and wages for the labor market as a whole in Miami were unchanged by the sudden influx of immigrants.
 In an interview with The New York Times, Card said, "I honestly think the economic arguments [against immigration] are second order.
 They are almost irrelevant."
-This does not imply, however, that Card believes immigration should be increased, merely that immigrants do not pose a threat to the labour market.

 Despite the fact that Card sometimes researches issues with strong political implications, he does not publicly take a stand on political issues or make policy suggestions.
 Nevertheless, his work is regularly cited in support of increased immigration and minimum wage legislation.

-He served as the expert witness for Harvard in the Harvard admissions case.
+He served as the expert witness for Harvard in the 2018 Harvard admissions case.